johnlauermann/gentrification-intensity-map/README.md

 Gentrification-related data from 1990 to 2020, adjusted to 2020 census tract boundaries.
 This is based on Decennial Census and American Community Survey data, drawn from [National Historical GIS](https://www.nhgis.org/) using the [IPUMS API](ttps://developer.ipums.org/docs/v2/get-started/).
 Crosswalks are based on the [NHGIS Geographic Crosswalk](https://www.nhgis.org/geographic-crosswalks) methodology.

 #### Historical data on 2010 tract boundaries
 Gentrification indicators from 1970 to 2020, adjusted to 2010 census tract boundaries.
-This is base don Decennial Census and American Community Survey data, drawn from from [National Historical GIS](https://www.nhgis.org/)using the [IPUMS API](https://developer.ipums.org/docs/v2/get-started/).
+This is based on Decennial Census and American Community Survey data, drawn from from [National Historical GIS](https://www.nhgis.org/) using the [IPUMS API](https://developer.ipums.org/docs/v2/get-started/).
 Crosswalks are based on methods from both [NHGIS Geographic Crosswalks](https://www.nhgis.org/geographic-crosswalks) and the [Longitudinal Tract Data Base](https://s4.ad.brown.edu/projects/diversity/researcher/bridging.htm).